5 Best Electric Mouse Traps in 2026

 Mouse Poison (Rodenticide)

 Mouse poison kills mice over 3-7 days but creates two problems: dead mice often die in walls or hidden spaces (causing odor), and poison is dangerous to pets, children, and wildlife.
 We recommend electric traps over poison for residential situations.
+If you are comparing both approaches anyway, read our Best Mouse Poison guide before using rodenticide indoors.

 Frequently Asked Questions